swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ### Get minio-service cluster IP to upload docker build context

-Note: The DOCKER_REGISTRY variable is used to push the newly built image.
-Please change the variable to the registry for which you've configured credentials.
+Note: Please change DOCKER_REGISTRY to the registry for which you've configured credentials.
+Built training image are pushed to this registry.

 ![TF-BLERSSI Minio Service](pictures/5_minio_service_ip.PNG)

 ### Create config-map to map your own docker credentials from created config.json

-Note: create configmap only with the name "docker-config".
+Note: create configmap named "docker-config".
 If already exists, delete existing one and create new configmap.

 * Delete existing configmap